active-group/active-grafana/README.md

 - Copying a grafana dashboard from one instance to another instance.
 - Copying alert-rules associated with this grafana dashboard.
+- Copying library-panels associated with this grafana dashboard.

 - Adjusting library panels where a specific target structure needs repition with different datasources.